MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-operations.md

 * Customer-specific misconfiguration, such as bad queries or reports, or other types of problematic AL code

 Reducing the incident volume is one way to decrease live site burden and to improve customer satisfaction.
 However, it isn't always possible to do so.
 For example, when incident categories are outside the [!INCLUDE [prod_short](includes/prod_short.md)] team's direct control.
 Also, as the service footprint expands to support rapid growth in usage, the probability of an incident occurring due to external factors increases.
-High incident counts can happen, even in cases where the [!INCLUDE [prod_short](includes/prod_short.md)] service has minimal service code regressions, and where the service has met or exceeded its Service Level Objective (SLO) for an overall reliability of 99.95%.
+High incident counts can happen, even in cases where the [!INCLUDE [prod_short](includes/prod_short.md)] service has minimal service code regressions, and where the service has met or exceeded its service level objective (SLO) for an overall reliability of 99.95%.
 The [!INCLUDE [prod_short](includes/prod_short.md)] team devotes significant resources to reducing incident costs to a level that is sustainable, by both financial and engineering measures.

 ## Live site incident process